areeveNoS/course-materials/extra-credit.md

 - (5 points) demonstrate a substantial working knowledge of the linux command line

+  the linux command line is a type of command line interface, called a unix shell.
+Linux and OSX uses a BASH (Bourne again     shell) implementaion of the unix shell.

 - (5 points) demonstrate a substantial working knowledge of vim

+  VIM (Vi IMproved) is a text editor.
+It can be used from the command line interface.

 - (5 points) demonstrate a substantial working knowledge of make

+  Make is a build automation tool that builds executables from source files by reading Makefiles which specify how to derive  the target program.
+Make files are written in a type of declarative language.

 -------------------------------------------------------------------------------